zhenxingjian/Dual_Manifold_GLOW/README.md

 # Dual_Manifold_GLOW
-This is the official webpage of the Flow-based Generative Models for Learning Manifold to Manifold Mappings in AAAI 2021
+This is the official webpage of the
+*Flow-based Generative Models for Learning Manifold to Manifold Mappings* in AAAI 2021

+More details will be add shortly.